 Those factors made me nervous, but we didn’t have other options.
 So we set off from Mount Rushmore, and headed east to Minneapolis and the Mall of America.

 After driving for three hours I decided it was time to take our first stop to stretch our legs.
 Carl was thrilled about this development of course, and was happy to wander aimlessly around a rest stop area in the middle of nowhere.
 The first stop of our day was behind us, but the long stretch of afternoon driving was staring me directly in the face.

-Before I knew it, it was time for Carl’s dinner, and once again we found a rest stop in the middle of nowhere to take a break.
-Here we ran into a unforeseen issue.
+Before I knew it, it was time for Carl’s dinner, and once again we found a dog-friendly rest stop in the middle of nowhere to take a break.
+Here we ran into an unforeseen issue.